Why donate

 SSL certificate

 You may notice in some dev environments, that Workbox will not load your service workers during quasar dev if you are not using HTTPS to serve - even on localhost.
-You will see that there are two scripts that can’t load.
+You may see that there are two scripts that can’t load.
 The Chrome browser console is relatively tight-lipped about this, but Firefox tells you what is going on.
 The three options you have are:

 • set quasar.config file > devServer > https: true